paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

      `examples/polynomial_expansion/data/block_optimized_likwid_2020-05-01_1448.csv`.
      However, now I can't replicate those results???
 I'm getting saturation of about 0.039 for L3 and 0.082 for RAM
-     - trying higher values for parameters (e.g. `polyomial_block_likwid
+     - trying higher values for parameters (e.g. `polynomial_block_likwid
        100000000 1 10`) yielded slightly better saturation, but nothing close to the `.4` I got before.
 Results were an L3 saturation of  0.043 and RAM saturation of 0.130.